openstack-archive/valence/doc/source/developer-guide/add_new_unit_test.rst

 Implement a Unit Test Case
 -----------------------------

-Consider implementing an unit test case for our example unit module.
+Consider implementing a unit test case for our example unit module.

-To implement an unit test case for the example unit module,
+To implement a unit test case for the example unit module,

 Create a class in valence/tests/unit/(directory)/test_(example).py, which inherits the TestCase class from unittest.